 • Inform the surgeon if suffering from hypertension.

 Post Operative Care

-Your surgeon will give you directions on bathing and changing your dressing.
+• Swelling and bruising.
 The extent of the post operative swelling and bruising depends on whether you tend to bruise or swell easily.
 Every person is different.
-It is important not to perform any strenuous activity after surgery to avoid putting unnecessary strain on the wound.
+It is necessary to not perform any strenuous activity after surgery to avoid putting unnecessary strain on the wound.
 Tension can stretch your incisions and increase scarring.
-Your surgeon will discuss with you when you can return to your normal daily activities.
+The surgeon will discuss when a patient can return to their normal daily activities.

-The recovery period is usually about 2 weeks.
-While there may still be some swelling and bruising, most people are happy with the result and return to work after approximately 4 weeks.
-You should consult your surgeon as to when you may return to work.
+• Recovery.
+The recovery period is usually about two weeks.
+While there should still be some swelling and bruising, most people are happy with the result and return to work after approximately 4 weeks.
+Patients should consult a surgeon as to when they may return to work.

 Risks and Complications

 Risks are inherent to any surgical procedure.
 But do not worry, all precautions are taken by Plastic Surgery Phuket’s surgeons to avoid these risks.

 Here are the most common risks of this surgery: